techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 ### Missing transmissions

+If users experience issues in which messages aren't received or transmitted properly, try the following steps:

 1. Verify that both the sender and receiver are connected to the same Walkie Talkie channel.
 1. Make sure that Walkie Talkie is connected to the network.
 1. Restart Walkie Talkie to refresh the connection.